shandozer/practical_PyFu/crossfiltering/ReadMe.md

      - jquery
      - bootstrap
    - Bootstrap.css
+   - dc.css
    - Some Datasets!

 ## Projects
 ### cross_filter_example.html
  - An interactive data dashboard representing a particular New Zealand Earthquake dataset
- - May be combined with _quake_datafeed.py_ for example, to extend this to realtime / time-windowed datasets
+ - May be combined with _quake_datafeed.py_ to extend this to realtime / time-windowed datasets

 ### adhd_subject_demo_dash.html
  - Subject Selection Dash (Prototype) for ADHD & ASD-related fMRI studies of the brain